laravel/docs/migrations.md

         }
     };

 > {note} Support for default expressions depends on your database driver, database version, and the field type.
 Please refer to your database's documentation.
+In addition, it is not possible to combine raw `default` expressions (using `DB::raw`) with column changes via the `change` method.

 <a name="column-order"></a>
 #### Column Order